Meirdrarel/galcin/README.md

 # name

 ### What is it?
-GalCin: Galactic Cinematic, fit a velocity model from observed velocity field of galaxy.
+**GalCin: Galactic Cinematic**, fit a velocity model from observed velocity field of galaxy.

 ### Model